Barry Loudermilk: Donald Trump

 Loudermilk said he considers the presidency of Donald Trump a "movement" and has praised the concept of "Make America Great Again."
 He has credited Paul Ryan, rather than Trump, with Republican success in Congress.
 In 2017, Loudermilk called Ryan a "revolutionary thinker."

 In December 2019, Loudermilk likened the impeachment of Trump to the crucifixion of Jesus.
 In a floor speech, he said, "When Jesus was falsely accused of treason, Pontius Pilate gave Jesus the opportunity to face his accusers...
 During that sham trial, Pontius Pilate afforded more rights to Jesus than the Democrats have afforded this president in this process", a fact pattern disputed by religious scholarship and rated by PolitiFact as "false."

 In December 2020, Loudermilk was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-On January 7, 2021, Loudermilk and 139 other House Republicans voted against certifying Arizona's and Pennsylvania's electoral votes, despite no evidence of widespread election fraud.
+Given the refusal to accept the 2020 election loss of Donald Trump by allies and supporters, Loudermilk voted to reject the results in both Arizona and Pennsylvania immediately after the January 6th Capitol attack.
+He was one of 139 Republican House members who objected to certifying Biden as president.

-Economic issues
+Financial and economic issues

 In 2016, the Club for Growth named Loudermilk a "defender of economic freedom" for his conservative voting record on the economy.

+Loudermilk opposes the regulation of buy now, pay later financing.

 Loudermilk supports a balanced budget amendment but does not consider it "politically viable."

 Loudermilk supports tax reform and voted for the Tax Cuts and Jobs Act of 2017.
 He called the act a "big Christmas present" for his constituents, claiming it would reduce the deficit, improve the lives of all Americans, and cause more companies to hire due to increased revenues.
 He said, "I could understand it if all we were doing was just giving a corporate tax break—you could make that argument.
 But the bulk of the tax reform is giving middle-income Americans a significant tax cut."

 Loudermilk supports dismantling the IRS and establishing a flat tax system.